-- 1. Gain insights into Marketing Communications theory and practice, in a range of industries and different types of organization, such that students are able to identify the appropriate practical tools. - 2.
-Gain an understanding of the processes and requirements underpinning Marketing Communications decision-making within organizations to enable students to contribute towards marketing communications management. - 3.
-Gain an overall appreciation of how Marketers formulate and implement Marketing Communications policies, programmes and strategies. - 4.
-Demonstrate a critical understanding and appreciation of Marketing Communications issues and how Marketers define and solve problems. - 5.
-Demonstrate an all-round appreciation of how the Marketing Communications function relates to other business functions.
+- 1. Gain various insights into Marketing theory and practice, in a range of industries and different types of organization. - 2.
+Gain an understanding of the processes and requirements underpinning Marketing decision-making within organizations in general. - 3.
+Gain an overall appreciation of how Marketers formulate and implement Marketing policies, programmes and strategies. - 4.
+Demonstrate a critical understanding and appreciation of Marketing issues and how Marketers define and solve problems. - 5.
+Demonstrate an all round appreciation of how the Marketing function relates to other business functions.